uhray/boilerplate/doc/boilerplate.md

 Command: ```gulp static```.
 This static build is for starting the static server when developing static application pages as documented in [Static Development](#static-development).
 It does 4 things:

  1. Performs a gulp install.
- 2. Converts all SCSS files to CSS files & adds vendor-prefixes via [autoprefixer](http://css-tricks.com/autoprefixer/).
+ 2. Converts all SCSS files to CSS files & runs [autoprefixer](http://css-tricks.com/autoprefixer/).
  3. Starts the static server (*static.js*), hosting all static pages.
  4. Watches for changes to any SCSS files and auto-converts to CSS on the fly ([for editing stylesheets directly in the browser](#editing-cssscss-directly-from-chrome-devtools))..